gbayomi/multicrowd/README.md

   }
 }
 ```
-It is structured as a "dictionary" or an associative array in Javascript language.
-Each primary key is the unique contentId of each video.
-The value of each of these keys is another associative array object that contains all the current data for a lot of different attributes of the video.
-It is written in a way to easily get the data afterwards and to save space.
-The full explanation of each one of the attributes is explained [here](./firebase.md).

-The structure of the POST is set to receive very specific data structure, anything different from that would be not uploaded in the updated json file created.
-The POST uses -bodyparser- to get the JSONIFIED string and use it as an object.
-Then it uses some logical components to add the values to each attribute correctly.
-In the end, it saves the new data in the database using the Set method.

 # TO-DO

-The idea of the whole project is to create the possibility of a full implemented custom receiver that could be easily changed and styled, save data from the user and also a separate part of the application to show how this data could be used by the content provider.

 The main logic: <br>
 1. Server implements the online website that will provide information for the device. => Exemplifies the online application<br>
-2. Receiver implements the custom receiver, supporting DRM, queues, saving data, all the listened events and easy to change styles. => Exemplifies the full implemented custom app<br>
-3. Server and Firebase implements the data storage. => Exemplifies the way to get and store data from the custom app<br>
-4. Analytics/Streaming implements the statistical visualization of the data. => Exemplifies the way to use the acquired data to visualize the statistical information.<br>

 There are still a lot of possible improvements for the Server/Database(3) part related to security and efficiency of the Analytics/Streaming (4).
 The whole implementation server->database->streaming/analytics here provided is not yet supposed to be a ready-for-production App, but skeleton for a future fully designed Application.